Marcopolo1975/E-Shop/README.md

 - [Facebook Page](https://www.facebook.com/profile.php?id=61563642210377)
  ![](docs/readme_images/facebook.png)
 ### Email Marketing
 Visitors to the site can sign up to the newsletter and do not need to have an account to do so.
 A signup box is included in the footer of the site.
-This allows the business to share news with customers and potential customers including new products/services and special offers.
+This allows the business to share news with customers and potential customers including new product and special offers.
 Mailchimp was used to create this service.

 [Back to top](<#table-of-content>)